We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 This hybrid mattress features proprietary triple-zone coils, a breathable cover, and foam with a graphite infusion for cushioning and cooling.

-The mattress has seven layers, comes with a custom firmness, 15-in thickness, and has a CertiPUR-US certification.
+This 15-inch mattress has seven layers, comes with custom firmness, and has a CertiPUR-US certification.

 The mattress adapts to support body curves while keeping spinal alignment.

-It comes with two free pillows, and a person can also opt to add accident protection coverage for an additional fee.
+It comes with two free pillows, and a person can add accident protection coverage for an additional fee.

 The company offers free shipping, a 120-night trial, and a lifetime warranty.